 7. Marcus Roberts

-Marcus Roberts is the most famous blind piano player and is also known to be one of the best jazz artists of all time.
-Born in Jacksonville, Florida, the U.S., on August 7th, 1963, Marcus Roberts became blind at the age of 5 years due to cataracts and glaucoma.
+Roberts is a famous blind piano player, and is among the best jazz artists of all time.
+Born in Jacksonville, Florida, the U.S., on August 7th, 1963, he became blind at the age of 5 years due to cataracts and glaucoma.

 He attended the Florida School for the Deaf and the Blind in St. Augustine, Florida, where he began teaching himself how to play the piano at an early age.